codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 .. note:: All Models must have a primaryKey specified to allow all of the features to work
     as expected.

+**$useAutoIncrement**

+Specifies if the table uses an auto-increment feature for ``$primaryKey``.
+If set to ``false`` then you are responsible for providing primary key value for every record in the table.
+This feature may be handy when we want to implement 1:1 relation or use UUIDs for our model.

+.. note:: If you set ``$useAutoIncrement`` to ``false`` then make sure to set your primary
+    key in the database to ``unique``.
+This way you will make sure that all Model's features will work the same as before.

 **$returnType**